ruuda/blog/posts/a-type-system-for-rcl-part-2-the-type-system.md

 <!-- TODO: Illustration of Venn diagram. -->

-This generalized subtype check is what RCL implements, although variance causes some subtleties.
+R<!---->C<!---->L implements this generalized subtype check, and when the result is inconclusive, it inserts a runtime check to verify that the value fits the expected type.

 ## Variance